ARC-Encoder: learning compressed text representations for large language models: Introduction

 Our work aims at leveraging LLMs' compression ability in cases where documents should be processed on the fly.
-Most importantly, we constrain ourselves not to modify the decoder so that the method remains plug-and-play while maintaining a degree of flexibility between compression and accuracy on downstream tasks.
-In this paper, we introduce an Adaptable text Representations Compressor (``\modelname{}'') that produces \textit{pooled tokens}, optimized to be directly consumable by a decoder in the same way as standard input tokens (injected after the embedding matrix).
-By preserving the few-shot abilities of base models \citep{brown2020languagemodelsfewshotlearners}, we ensure compatibility with the standard question-answering (QA) evaluation set-up, such as 5-shot evaluation using exact match (EM).
-We achieve nearly the same accuracy as a decoder operating on full text, even at a $4 \times$ pooling factor while using an encoder adaptable to several decoders by means of a small MLP which has less than $1\%$ of the encoder parameters.
-To the best of our knowledge, our approach achieves state-of-the-art results among models that do not fine-tune the decoder.
-We further adapt it to context extension applications and show that it also works in a zero-shot setting using instruct models as decoders.
+Most importantly, we constrain ourselves not to modify the decoder to preserve the LLM’s original generative capabilities while maintaining flexibility between compression and accuracy on downstream tasks.
+We introduce an Adaptable text Representations Compressor (``\modelname{}'') that produces \textit{pooled tokens}, optimized to be directly consumable by a decoder in the same way as standard input tokens (injected after the embedding matrix).
+A single compressor module can be efficiently trained to support a predefined set of LLMs, ensuring cross-model compatibility.
+By preserving the few-shot abilities of models \citep{brown2020languagemodelsfewshotlearners}, we ensure compatibility with the question-answering (QA) evaluation set-up, such as 5-shot evaluation using exact match.
+We achieve nearly the same accuracy as a decoder operating on full text, even at a $4 \times$ pooling factor while using an encoder adaptable to two decoders by means of a small MLP which has less than $1\%$ of the encoder parameters.
+Our approach achieves strong results among models that do not fine-tune the decoder while generalizing well to various tasks and domains.
+While methods that fine-tune the decoder may offer performance gains on the task specifically trained on as in standard supervised fine-tuning, our method eliminates the risk of forgetting and enables generalization across decoders.
+Our main contributions:

-Here is a summary of our main contributions: \begin{itemize} \item We introduce \modelname{}, a method to compute compressed text representations that replace the raw text input in LLMs.
-Our approach reduces the input sequence length, \emph{without requiring any modification to the decoder model}. \modelname{} preserves strong performance across various benchmarks and scenarios, including in-context learning (ICL).

-\item We show that a single encoder can be trained to work with multiple decoders, requiring less than $1\%$ of specific parameters per LLM. \modelname{} can be further adapted to new decoders with minimal adjustment.